Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

 I gave `rxjs-tslint` a try on one of our projects, and it worked fairly well (run it at least twice to also collapse all the imports).
 Check out the project README to learn more: https://github.com/ReactiveX/rxjs-tslint.

+If you want to discover more about RxJS&nbsp;6.0, you can watch [this talk by Ben Lesh at ng-conf](https://www.youtube.com/watch?v=JCXZhe6KsxQ).

 ## i18n

 The big one for i18n is the upcoming possibility to have "runtime i18n",